ASDS-TCD/Code_Camp2024/README.md

 # 2024 ASDS Coding Camp
 Lecture handouts and script files for the ASDS code camp at TCD.\
-Special thanks to Dr. Martyn Egan for his input and course materials.
+Special thanks to Dr. Martyn Egan and Marina Schenkel for their previous work and input on these course materials.

 The *Coding Camp* is designed to give you training in three main areas: R basics, Python basics, and developing an effective computational workflow.